ioki-mobility/transitland-gql-client/README.md

 GenQL provides a neat [converter](https://genql.vercel.app/converter) from GraphQL to TypeScript.
 So you can actually just test the queries you want to use in the [playground](https://www.transit.land/documentation/api/graphql-console).

+## Mocking

+Using GraphQL's strict type definitions, it is pretty easy to generate a mock server you could use during your tests.
+An extensive example is [stored as a test](src/mock.test.ts).

 ## License

 Distributed under the MIT License.
 See `LICENSE.md` for more information.